BeiyanYunyi/HV-Com/README.md

 It also has these features.

-- Use markdown to have full WYSIWYG from editing to viewing.
+- Uses markdown, has full WYSIWYG from editing to viewing.
 - Support for all formats editable by Vditor, including
   - LaTeX formulas
   - mermaid.js flowcharts